Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-60-the-calm-and-the-storm.md

 "Want to?
 Oh, I’m sure they *want* to!"
 Yulna chittered again.
 "They just *can’t* and don’t want to suffer the consequences of trying!"

 "Small blessings, I guess.
 I s’pose I’d hafta make their first slip-up comical an’ embarassin’ though.
-Like, I dunno...go all pro wrasslin’ on ‘em?"
+Like, I dunno... go all pro wrasslin’ on ‘em?"

 "As opposed to the friendly tussling you inflict on all the people you like."